 Modern Foreign Languages: French, German & Mandarin

 Above all we want students to enjoy learning a language and to achieve success.
-We want to give them confidence enabling them to understand and speak basic French and German accurately enough to cope in a variety of situations when they are in Europe.
+We want to give them confidence enabling them to understand and speak basic German, Spanish and French accurately enough to cope in a variety of situations when they are in Europe.

 The courses we run

-The MFL Faculty at Great Baddow High School is in an advantageous position of being able to offer French and German to students from Year 7.
+The MFL Faculty at Great Baddow High School is in an advantageous position of being able to offer German and Spanish to students from Year 7.

-In year 7 the top two sets of the B and G band will study both French and German.
-Students in B3 and B4 will study just German and students in G3, G4, G5 and G6 will study just French.
+In year 7 the top two sets of the B and G band will study both German and Spanish.
+Students in B3 and B4 will study just Spanish and students in G3, G4, and G5 will study just German.

 In year 8 and 9 all students in sets 1 and 2 learn both French and German.
 Students in lower sets will study either French or German.